compromise-evident/Authorship/README.md

 published = 1, and solutions missing = 0.
 This binary code represents your new number, and any 9,000-char message of your choice.**

-**The ability to insert any information not yet fabricated eliminates the need to peer into the future or resort to precomputation.
-Half of each list must be solved per event, this prevents censorship attacks where keys are withheld for misrepresentation.
+**Half of each list must be solved per event, this prevents censorship attacks where keys are withheld for misrepresentation.
 And this binary symbolism actually represents a hash of your new number & message.**